Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Sole Trader

 A sole trader essentially means you are the business.
 You’re self-employed, and you’ll benefit from keeping all your profits after tax.
-It’s fairly straightforward in terms of taxes, and you’ll complete a Self Assessment to pay income tax and National Insurance depending on how much you’ve earned.
+It’s fairly straightforward, and you’ll pay income tax and National Insurance depending on how much you’ve earned by submitting a tax return – either Self Assessment or an MTD Income Tax Return.

-A key consideration to this type of business is unlimited liability, because that lack of separation between you and your sole trader business means you’ll end up being personally responsible for any liabilities or debts of the business.
+On the other hand, that lack of legal separation between you and your sole trader business means you’ll end up being personally responsible for any liabilities or debts of the business.
+It’s worth thinking about – especially if you’re taking out any loans or funding to help you develop glamping locations.

 Limited company

 A great benefit to setting up a limited company is making yourself both a director and a shareholder of the business.
-This means you can pay yourself a combination of a salary and dividends – which can sometimes be much more tax efficient, depending on your circumstances and earnings.
+This means you can pay yourself a combination of a salary and dividends – which can sometimes be more tax efficient depending on your circumstances and earnings.

-Your liability is also ‘limited’, meaning your company’s debts aren’t yours personally.
-It can seem like much more effort than a sole trader business, because of the extra admin involved submitting tax returns and accounts for the business as well as Self Assessment returns to declare any personal untaxed income.
+Your liability is also ‘limited’ because the business is a separate legal entity, so the company’s debts aren’t yours personally.
+Running a company can seem like more effort than being a sole trader though, because of the extra admin involved.
+You’ll need to submit tax returns and accounts for the business as well as a Self Assessment to declare any untaxed income such as dividends.

 A partnership